 DIY Floating Shelves are really easy to make!
 And they are the perfect shelves to build in a small, narrow half bath as I have.
 They take just a bit of patience because each cut will need to be measured out individually so that these fit snugly into your space, but the end result is totally worth it!
 Keep reading to learn how to make floating shelves yourself.

 Originally posted: 2/14/2014

 DIY Floating Shelves

 But oh how they make my heart sing!
 I love love LOVE how these shelves turned out!!

 The best part about these shelves is that I actually think it makes my tiny bathroom feel bigger!
 Because my ceilings are high, and I added three shelves and tall decorations, when you walk into the room, the height of the shelves visually leads your eye up so you notice the height of the room.
 This helps it feel bigger.
 Which, is a great plus because it is a tiny room!

 DIY Floating shelves are everywhere and there are many tutorials on how to create these.
-I had seen and pinned this inspiration from Desert Domicile over a year ago and used it as my basis for inspiration for these built in shelves.
+I had seen and pinned this inspiration from Desert Domicile over a year ago and used it as my basis for inspiration for these built-in shelves.

 Of course, I have to show you a BEFORE picture.
 See…my tiny little shelf!?
 It definitely needed to be replaced!

 Do floating shelves need studs?

 The short answer is no, floating shelves do not need studs.
 If you can attach them to studs, that’s great!
 If not, grab wall anchors and use those to keep them secure to the wall.